Updated on 06.06.23

 |Blacklist similarity||Finetune what happens in cases when SEON recognizes data points that are very similar to data blacklisted in your SEON account.|

 Fraud scores are based on default, custom, and machine learning rules.
 You can review the different rules in the Scoring Engine.
 By default, a score over ten is considered risky.
-However, every business has a different risk appetite, so you can adjust the different state thresholds to your needs using the slider.
+However, every business has a different risk appetite, so you can adjust the different state thresholds to your needs.
+The default thresholds for each state are:

 In SEON, Fraud scores are the sum of the Email, IP, Phone and custom rule scores.
 If you need to emphasize the importance of one category over another, you can adjust the weights applied to the Email and IP scores.